unfoldingWord/oce-editor-tools/packages/mui-core/src/components/PrintDrawer.md

   //   or UsfmHbo.usfmText for a right to left example

 const useDetectDirProps = { text: usfmText, ratioThreshold: 0.2 };
   // The ratioThreshhold of RTL:LTR characters has been lowered from the default of 0.3 for the UsfmHbo example in the comment above.
-Included alignment data alters the needed threshhold ratio needed to trigger as RTL.
+Included alignment data alters the threshhold ratio needed to trigger as RTL.

 const textDir = useDetectDir( useDetectDirProps );
   // To hardcode the text direction, change useDetectDir( useDetectDirProps ); above to 'ltr'; or 'rtl'; as applicable.